Wie is de Mol? (Dutch TV series) season 25: Episode 5

 After a tutorial, each candidate must carve a Buddha head out of wood within two hours, which are later scored by an expert.
 If the average score among the group is 7.5 or higher out of 10, €1,500 is added to the pot.

 While awaiting the scores together, each candidate wears headphones.
 Rik then virtually briefs the Mole about the next part of the assignment, which all candidates can hear through their headphones, although the part of the briefing containing the correct answers cuts out for everyone except the Mole.
 Afterward, the group receives envelopes with their scores.
 The candidate with the highest score has €700 in their envelope, while the second-highest scorer has €300.
 The group must nominate two candidates to open their envelopes to learn their score, and any revealed money is added to the pot.

-€300 was added to the pot.